- Home

 The best revolvers in the world earned that title by being reliable – they won’t fail you when you need them to step up.

-Reputable manufacturers spend countless hours designing and testing their weapons to ensure minimal jams and malfunctions.
+Reputable manufacturers spend countless hours designing and testing their guns to ensure minimal jams and malfunctions.
 Low-end firearm manufacturers are, with all due respect, called low-end for a reason.
 If your budget allows it, buy from reputable manufacturers instead.

 The final thing to take into account is the caliber – if you’re just looking to fire your gun down the range, a small caliber round is no worse for wear than a large caliber round.